tactcomplabs/verilator-sst/README.md

 ```
 This will generate two subcomponents for each included example Verilog code
 (one using links interface, one using direct interface)
-and use the included test component to verify their functionality.
+and use the relevant test component to verify their functionality.

 ### Build Options